qnkhuat/qnkhuat.github.io/_drafts/2020-05-02-Eletric-Car-Efficiency.md

 - A Rotor, the rotating part placed inside the stator and connect to the wheels.

 In a three-phase Induction Motor there are 3 wires arranged in a way that they are each shifted 120° from each other, and each of them are connected to an AC power.
-When an AC current is provided, the 3 wires create a Rotation Magnetic Field(RMF) that will rotate the rotor inside it.
+When an AC current is provided, the 3 wires together create a Rotating Magnetic Field(RMF) that will rotate the rotor inside it.
 We then just need to connect the rotor to the wheels to have our vehicle rolling.

 The induction motor can produce maximum torque at 0 RPM.